DataDog/hiring-engineers/answers.md

 >
 > ```sudo emacs /etc/datadog-agent/datadog.yaml```
 >
-> Following the [tagging documentation] (https://docs.datadoghq.com/tagging/assigning_tags/#assigning-tags-using-the-configuration-files), I added these basic tags to the
+> Following the [tagging documentation](https://docs.datadoghq.com/tagging/assigning_tags/#assigning-tags-using-the-configuration-files), I added these basic tags to the
 >
 > ![host tags](https://res.cloudinary.com/themostcommon/image/upload/v1535486510/Screen%20Shots/SS_Host_Tags_yaml.png)
 >
-I have only used templates to create YAML files, so I referenced this [Github] (https://github.com/Animosity/CraftIRC/wiki/Complete-idiot%27s-introduction-to-yaml) to make sure that I was keeping the correct syntax.
-A valuable lesson I learned was that most of the configuration file is commented out with “#” leading the line so the # needs to be removed for the changes to be read.
+>I have only used templates to create YAML files, so I referenced this [Github](https://github.com/Animosity/CraftIRC/wiki/Complete-idiot%27s-introduction-to-yaml) to make sure that I was keeping the correct syntax.
+A valuable lesson I learned was that most of the configuration file is commented out with “#” leading the line so the "#" needs to be removed for the changes to be read.

 > To save the changes with emacs, (Mac: control = ^)
 >